 The Loas (or Lwas)

-The concepts of soul and spirit
+The concepts of the soul and the spirit

 In Vodou cosmology, the soul is understood as being divided into two main parts: the Gros Bon Ange and the Ti Bon Ange.

 The Gros Bon Ange is the part of the soul responsible for bodily vitality and biological functions, while the Ti Bon Ange corresponds to personality, memory, and consciousness.
-Protecting and preserving these aspects of the soul is essential, as they can be vulnerable to spiritual attacks or curses if not properly shielded by rituals and amulets.
+Protecting and preserving these aspects of the soul is essential, as they can be vulnerable to spiritual attacks or curses if not properly protected by rituals and amulets.

-Respect for Ancestors and Loas
+Respect for ancestors and Loas

-The Importance of Community
+The importance of community

 Respect for Nature

-The Symbols of Voodoo
+The symbols of Voodoo

-The Vevés
+The vevés

 Here are simplified descriptions of each vévé: